binci/binci/README.md

 configuration for your project from a `laminar.yml` file which contains all the instructions and tasks you need.

+From there, Laminar is a CLI tool.
+Both `laminar` and `lam` are registered for the bin so either command will work when running tasks.

 ### Configuration

 To configure a project to use Laminar, simply add a `laminar.yml` to the root of